refinedev/refine/documentation/docs/api-reference/antd/components/themed-layout.md

 ...
 ```

-## collapse/uncollapse `Sider` component with `useSiderState` hook
+## collapse/uncollapse `Sider` component with `useThemedLayoutContext` hook

-The `useSiderState` hook is that is used to collapse/uncollapse the `Sider` component.
-You can do this anywhere you want using the `useSiderState` hook.
+The `useThemedLayoutContext` hook is that is used to collapse/uncollapse the `Sider` component.
+You can do this anywhere you want using the `useThemedLayoutContext` hook.
 Below you can see an example put on the dashboard page.

 ```tsx live previewHeight=300px hideCode url=http://localhost:3000/
 setInitialRoutes(["/"]);